 National Sales Director salary analysis

 The range overall is quite large going from $65k to 161k.
-This will depend upon years of experience as well as a demonstrable background of customer acquisition and leading teams at high growth companies.
+This will depend upon years of experience as well as a demonstrable background in customer acquisition and leading teams at high-growth companies.

 Regional Sales Manager

 A Regional Sales Manager is primarily expected to provide their team with proper goals.
 They’ll be coaching them on ways to improve and reach them.
 In other words, they must be motivating!

 They should not only be expected to coach the team but to guide them via the strategies they create.
 Their territory is their responsibility.
 Knowing the strengths and weaknesses of your company and competitors will allow them to guide their team in the best direction to complete sales goals.